 What Everyone Living with PTSD Wishes People Knew

 1. Trauma is an Uncontrollable Chemical Response to Severely Distressing, Abnormal Life Events

 The events that cause trauma do so because they shock the brain into a state of prolonged hyper-arousal due to unexpected, horrifying or life-threatening incidents.

-The adjustment to a consistent state of anxiety in which a person must consistently be on guard for threats, perceived or actual, or in which a person’s coping mechanisms are hijacked by a flood of chemicals that tell a person to stay on high alert for danger actually change the way the brain functions and responds to stress.
+The adjustment to a consistent state of anxiety in which a person must consistently be on guard for threats, perceived or actual.
+A person’s coping mechanisms are hijacked by a flood of chemicals that tell that person to stay on high alert for danger.
+This actually changes the way the brain functions and responds to stress.